Billy Joe Shaver: Biography

 After losing his wife, Brenda, and his mother to cancer in 1999, Shaver lost his son and longtime guitarist Eddy Shaver, who died at age 38 on December 31, 2000.
 The listed cause of death was a heroin overdose, but there were suspicious circumstances surrounding the case as his face was bruised as if he had been punched multiple times, and the daughter of an Austin police officer was at the residence at the time.
 Folk country artist Todd Snider wrote and dedicated his song "Waco Moon" to Eddy.

 Shaver nearly died the following year when he had a heart attack on stage during an Independence Day show at Gruene Hall in New Braunfels, Texas.
 After successful heart surgery, Shaver came back to release Freedom's Child in 2002.

 Shaver continued to release records throughout the 1990s; the most notable was the critically acclaimed Tramp On Your Street, released in 1993, which prominently featured the guitar playing of Eddy Shaver.
 In 1999, Shaver performed at the Grand Ole Opry.
 In November 2005, he performed on the CMT Outlaws in 2005.
 In 2006, Shaver was inducted in the Texas Country Music Hall of Fame.
 He later served as spiritual advisor to Texas independent gubernatorial candidate Kinky Friedman.
 For his efforts, the Americana Music Convention awarded him their Lifetime Achievement Award in Songwriting.
 He lived in Waco, Texas.

 Shaver's 2007 album country gospel style Everybody's Brother was Grammy-nominated.
 Many of the songs are duets with artists such as Johnny Cash, Kris Kristofferson, and Tanya Tucker.
 Musicians playing on the album included Randy Scruggs, Laura Cash, John Anderson, and Marty Stuart.

 On May 22, 2014, Rolling Stone premiered the single-duet with Willie Nelson "Hard To Be An Outlaw".
 The album, Long in the Tooth was released on August 5, 2014, by Lightning Rod Records.
 After a 41-year career, Long in the Tooth became Shaver's first album to chart in Billboard's Top Country Albums, entering the chart at 19.
 The album also entered the Billboard 200, peaking at 157.

 In 2019, Shaver received the Poet's Award from the Academy of Country Music to honor his achievements in songwriting.

-In 2022 a tribute album of Shaver's songs was released Live Forever: A Tribute To Billy Joe Shaver which include tracks from Willie Nelson, Lucinda Williams, Ryan Bingham, Nikki Lane, Rodney Crowell, George Strait, Miranda Lambert, Steve Earle, Nathaniel, Amanda Shire, Margo Price, and others.
+In 2022 a tribute album of Shaver's songs was released Live Forever: A Tribute To Billy Joe Shaver which include tracks from Willie Nelson, Lucinda Williams, Ryan Bingham, Nikki Lane, Rodney Crowell, George Strait, Miranda Lambert, Steve Earle, Nathaniel Rateliff, Amanda Shires, Margo Price, and others.